Skip to content

 # Full pipeline — load + prepare + run

-result = execute("chat.prompty", inputs=inputs)
+result = invoke("chat.prompty", inputs=inputs)

-The Python runtime discovers stage implementations using Python entry points — the same mechanism that powers CLI tools and pytest plugins.
+Python uses entry points — the same mechanism that powers CLI tools and pytest plugins.
 Each implementation registers itself under a group name in pyproject.toml.
+The discovery module caches lookups so entry points are resolved once per key.

 [project.entry-points."prompty.renderers"]